translate/translate/docs/commands/pofilter_tests.rst

 unchanged
 ---------

-checks whether a translation is basically identical to the original string
+Checks whether a translation is basically identical to the original string

 This checks to see if the translation isn't just a copy of the English original.
 Sometimes, this is what you want, but other times you will detect